flenniken/statictea/docs/parseMarkdown.md

 # parseMarkdown.nim

-Parse the simple markdown used in the function descriptions.
+Parse the simple markdown used in the function descriptions and highlight statictea code.

 * [parseMarkdown.nim](../src/parseMarkdown.nim) &mdash; Nim source code.
 # Index